 To configure NPS as a RADIUS proxy, you must configure RADIUS clients, remote RADIUS server groups, and connection request policies.

-NPS logging is also called RADIUS accounting .
-Configure NPS logging to your requirements whether NPS is used as a RADIUS server, proxy, NAP policy server, or any combination of the three configurations.
+NPS logging is also called RADIUS accounting, and should be configured to your requirements whether NPS is used as a RADIUS server, proxy, NAP policy server, or any combination of the three configurations.

-To configure NPS logging, you must configure which events you want logged and viewed with Event Viewer, and then determine which other information you want to log.
+To configure NPS logging, you must configure the events logged and viewed with Event Viewer and determine other information you want to log.
 In addition, you must decide whether you want to log user authentication and accounting information to text log files stored on the local computer or to a SQL Server database on either the local computer or a remote computer.

-The following Help sections provide the information you need to deploy RADIUS accounting:
+The following Help sections provide the information you need to know to deploy RADIUS accounting.